Skip to content

 LYNX Level 1, On Site

-New for March Break 2023 is an on-site, in-person session of LYNX Level One.
-Participants who successfully complete LYNX Level One (which includes full attendance, engaging in discussions, and completing all activities) will be issued a certificate from the Humber Arboretum recognizing their accomplishment.
+Participants who successfully complete LYNX Level One, which includes one training week and two shadow weeks, will be issued a certificate from the Humber Arboretum recognizing their accomplishment.

 Who